ifilot/p2000c-bytebridge/README.md

 5. At this point, the program resides in memory and you can run it.
-Before running this script, it is important to understand that the `INT 14,2` command has a 20 second timeout.
-If no byte is retrieved in this time span, the program will time out, potentially leading to undesired behavior.
+Before running this script, it is important to understand that the `INT 14,2` interrupt has a 20 second timeout.
+If no byte is retrieved in this time span, the interrupt routine will time out, potentially leading to undesired behavior.
 As such, make sure that after you have run the program, you also execute the Python code `bootstrap.py` on your modern machine.
 To run the program, execute `G`.
 Once the program completes, you will return to the debug program, but with `BB.COM` stored in memory starting at `$200`.
-6. Let us test that the transfer was successful by deassembling the memory starting at $200. `U 200 220`.
+6. Let us test that the transfer was successful by deassembling the memory starting at `$200` by running `U 200 220`.
 The result should correspond to the assembly as found in [the source file](src/bb.asm).
-If it differs, it is recommended to start over from step 1.
-If you keep on struggling to transfer the file over to your P2000C, please do not hesitate to ask a question via the "Issues" tab in this Github repository.
+If it differs, it is recommended to start over from step 1. *If you keep on struggling to transfer the file over to your P2000C, please do not hesitate to ask a question via the "Issues" tab in this Github repository.*
 7. If successful, you are now in the position to save the program to the floppy disk.
 For this, you need to know the size of the program, which is part of the output of the `bootstrap.py` program.
 First, specify the number of bytes by typing `R CX`.
 The machine will respond with `CX 0000` followed by `:` on a new line.
-On this line, type the number of bytes in hexadecimal notation and press <ENTER>.
+On this line, type the number of bytes in hexadecimal notation and press `<ENTER>`.
 You can check that you have supplied the right value by typing `R`.
 You should see a response like the following.
-Verify that the number after `CX=` is correct.
+Verify that the number after `CX=` is correct. (in this example, it is `02C3`, but it might differ pending on which version of `BB.COM` you are using)

    ```
    AX=0000 BX=0000 CX=02C3 DX=0000 SP=FFEE BP=0000 SI=0000 DI=0000